Boycotting the Trump inauguration

+At this point, more than 50 members of the US House have decided to skip the inauguration of President-elect Donald Trump.
+We will update this story with names and statements from other lawmakers who decide to skip the ceremonies as we get word over the course of the week.

-As of Monday morning, more than two dozen lawmakers had announced they would be boycotting the inaugural of President-elect Donald Trump Friday.
+As of Tuesday, more than four dozen lawmakers had announced they would be boycotting the inaugural of President-elect Donald Trump Friday.
 Most of the lawmakers, all Democrats, supported statements last Friday by Rep. John Lewis (D-5th Ga.) during a Meet The Press interview.

 In the interview, Lewis said he felt that Trump's presidency was illegitimate because of perceived meddling by Russian hackers.
 Trump lashed out at Lewis via Twitter, igniting a political firestorm over the weekend across social media.